Planning-nl/vue3-i18n/README.md

 ## API

-### Translations
+### Translation Set

-You can define translations in a nested object.
-You then feed this translations object to the `i18n` function, which produces a translator object. `i18n` expects a nested object with entries that can either be translatable items or other objects (for grouping).
+The `i18n` does all the translation magic and produces a *translator*.
+It expects a nested object that contains all your translations.
+This entries in this object should either be plain objects (translation groups) or translatable items.

-Translatable items can be created using the `l` shortcut function.
-It accepts a plain object with translated values, keyed by locale.
+Translatable items can be created using the `l` function.
+It accepts a plain object with translations, keyed by locales.

-Example:

 ```typescript
 import { l, i18n } from "@planning.nl/vue3-i18n";